eugenia1984/english/glossary.md

 - **to prioritize**: means to decide which tasks are most important to do first.

+- **to put in (with time expressions)**: means to spend or dedicate time and effort to a task.
+For example: `She put in five hours of work to finish the report`. -> This means she spent five hours working on it.

 - **to review**: means to look over something, like a list or a plan.

 - **to revoke**: means to officially cancel or take back a decision, right, or permission.
 For example, ``The administrator may revoke access if rules are broken``.